HumanCompatibleAI/reward-preprocessing/README.md

 environment (see below) but its
 [installation and troubleshooting instructions](https://github.com/openai/mujoco-py) might still be helpful.
-Once Mujoco is installed and has a license key, you can reproduce our environment with
+Once Mujoco is installed, you can reproduce our environment with
 ```
 poetry install
 pip install git+https://github.com/HumanCompatibleAI/imitation